|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 I’ve been testing spiralizers, and there’s no stopping me now.
 Everything is a possible candidate for spiralizing (if you're looking for the perfect noodle, use the hard and denser vegetables).
 Click here to check out some of the models I liked.
-And then for more delicious recipes to utilize your transformed vegetables, click here.

-I used the 4 blade on the machine I was using, which made the vegetables into a fine julienne.
+I used the Blade 4 on the machine I was using, which made the vegetables into a fine julienne.
 You really can spiralize them any way you like; just make sure to cook them gently, as they can go from tender to overcooked and falling apart pretty easily.

 - 8 cups less sodium chicken broth